-If you believe your rights are being violated at work, an employee’s rights lawyer El Paso, TX residents trust may be able to help.
-It’s difficult to go into a workplace each day when you aren’t being treated fairly.
+If you believe your rights are being violated at work, an employee’s rights lawyer El Paso, TX, residents’ trust may be able to help.
+It isn’t easy to go into a workplace each day when you aren’t being treated fairly.
 A lawyer will stand up for your rights and hold your employer accountable.

 Common Legal Issues Employment Lawyers Handle

-There are several legal issues that can arise in your workplace, including:
+Several legal issues can arise in your workplace, including:

 - Wage Issues: If you don’t believe your employer isn’t paying you all of the money you have earned, you should get a lawyer involved.

 - Discrimination in the Workplace: No matter what type of industry you’re in, you deserve to go to a workplace where you’re treated equally.
-If you’re being discriminated against in some way, it can be difficult to go to work.
-For example, if your coworkers are constantly making offensive jokes about your ethnic background, you don’t have to put up with that kind of treatment.
+If you’re being discriminated against in some way, it can be challenging to go to work.
+For example, if your coworkers constantly make offensive jokes about your ethnic background, you don’t have to put up with that kind of treatment.

 - Workplace Violence: Unfortunately, violence can happen in the workplace.
-If two employees can get into disagreements with one another and things can get physical.
+If two employees get into disagreements with one another and things get physical, action can be taken.
 If you’re the victim of workplace violence, an employment lawyer may be able to help.

 Meeting with an Employment Lawyer